 👏 Asynchronous interviewing can increase screening efficiency by 80%.

 Recruiters today need to have automated interviews as part of their hiring process.
-You have two options to gather your interview responses — self-guided phone interviews or on-demand video recordings.
+You have two options to gather your interview responses — virtual phone interviews or on-demand video recordings.

 Here are the pros and cons of each:

 ☑️ Mitigate Bias

 Video interviews do provide candidates more of a chance to make a visual impression.
 However, removing the visual aspect of an initial interview (by using an on-demand phone interview tool) is proven to reduce biased decisions and subconscious discrimination.